 Growing up with short hair, I watched friends all around me cut their hair to donate to different charities.
-Most of them were girls and women.
-Actually, all of them were.
-I always thought it was a really cool way to help someone in need and wished I could do it.
+Most of them were girls and women, but I always thought it was a really cool way to help someone in need, and I wished I could grow hair to donate.

 I was a lifelong shorthair.
 I never even considered growing it out.
 But then, my third year of college rolled around.
 I missed a haircut.
 Then another.
 And then one more.
 I started to think I might go with the flow and let my hair grow.

 Being my first time growing it out, I didn’t know what to expect.
 I didn’t think it would be hard.
 I didn’t think it would take that long.